racker/salus-docs/design/policy-management/policy-managment.md

 1. This will trigger a `MonitorPolicyEvent` to be sent to UMB for each tenant within the policy's scope
 1. Monitor Mgmt will consume those events and handle each individually
 1. Monitor Mgmt will query for all relevant monitor policies for that tenant
-1. Monitor Mgmt will clone the policy monitor to the tenant if the policy is applicable to the tenant
+1. Monitor Mgmt will clone the monitor template to the tenant if the policy is applicable to the tenant
 1. Monitor Mgmt will perform the standard binding of a monitor
 1. `MonitorBoundEvent`s will be sent to UMB for consumption by the ambassador to process the new bindings.